If GLP medication names feel confusing, that is because they are.

 - retatrutide

-Then they try to figure out which names are drugs, which names are brands, and which ones are basically the same thing.
+Then they try to figure out which names are drugs, which names are brands, and which ones refer to the same active medication.

 This guide clears that up.